Posts Tagged ‘ground rules’

 • “Keep what happens in each session confidential, unless everyone agrees otherwise.”

-How were these meta-rules derived?
+How were these principles for designing conference ground rules derived?

 It would be nice to be able to claim that I first conceived these meta-rules for ground rule design, and then used them to build my conference ground rules.
 No such luck!
 It took me ten years to realize that explicit ground rules for Conferences That Work would be useful, and another five to figure out the six I now use.
 Only recently did I notice that all six follow the two principles I’ve described above.